 To do just that you’ll need to implement a CRO tool that enables you to use contextual data to create a great customer experience for anonymous visitors.
-Perhaps you know the time of day they’re visiting your site or their location—use this information to programmatically serve each visitor a version of your site that’s optimized for them.
+Perhaps you know the time of day they’re visiting your site or their location—use this information to dynamically serve each visitor a version of your site that’s optimized for them.
 Just like forming a romantic connection through a wall, once you’ve built trust with an anonymous visitor by providing a great first impression they will share more information about themselves.
 For instance, a visitor might click on a recommended product or even fill out a form.
-AI-driven CRO enables you to use these bits of data to bring even more color to your 1:1 optimization strategy for each visitor.
+AI-driven optimization enables you to use these bits of data to bring even more color to your 1:1 personalization strategy for each visitor.

 Think of the first time an anonymous visitor views your site like a first date in the pods— use contextual data to start your relationship and behavioral data to keep the flame alive.